 The Town implemented a Transportation Surface and Drainage Ongoing Rehabilitation (TSDOR) program with the goal of preserving and extending the life of the Town's paved streets.
 Per the direction of the Drainage and Infrastructure Advisory Board (DIAB), the TSDOR program annual budget has been revised and capped at a not to exceed amount of \$495,000 that includes a 10% contingency, if necessary, that would serve to replenish the TSDOR contingency reserve set at a recommended minimum amount of \$200,000.
 Based on this direction, the TSDOR program schedule has been extended to a 25+ year period, and the amount available in the contingency reserve will fluctuate depending on the actual cost of construction and approved project delivery method as well as budgetary constraints.
 Depending on existing road conditions, construction costs include new pavement surfacing, truing and leveling, full depth reclamation and/or rehabilitation, and drainage swale improvements.
 Maintenance costs will be addressed within annual operating budgets and are not included in this CIP budget projection.
-All legal expenses associated with unforseen FY 2022 road segment right-of-way issues are included in the FY 2020 budget projection (two-year window).
-All consulting costs for surveying, design, permitting, and contract bid document preparation for FY 2021 road segments were included in the FY 2020 budget projection (one-year window) while only the engineering design, surveying and land mitigation (legal) for FY 2020 were completed and paid in FY 2019.
-Construction administration and related inspection services for FY 2019 road segments were included in the FY 2019 budget while FY 2020 are included herein.
+All legal expenses associated with unforseen FY 2022 road segment preparation for FY 2021 road segments were included in the FY 2020 budget projection (one-year window) while only the engineering design, surveying and land mitigation (legal) for FY 2020 were completed and paid in FY 2019.
+Construction administration and related inspection services for FY 2019 road segments were included in the FY 2020 budget projection (one-year window) while only the engineering design, surveying and land mitigation (legal) for FY 2020 were completed and paid in FY 2019.
+Construction administration and related inspection services for FY 2019 road segments were included in the FY 2020 are included herein.
 However, based on higher than anticipated construction estimates received, the DIAB has recommended to defer all the FY 2019 road segments to FY 2020 in order to accumulate budgetary funding over the course of two years (FY 19 and 20).
-A Construction Reserve amount of \$200,000 was collected in FY 2015 (initial year) to facilitate planned
+A Construction Rese